 What’s the cost of a full performance build?

 Mild upgrades starting at around $10k are common, while fully outfitted track builds can exceed $40k, depending on parts, labor, and ambition.
+Prices for used 997 Turbos range from $65k for a Tiptronic 997.1 to $200k+ for a clean Turbo S.

 Do upgrades affect resale value?